tiltec/a-systemic-consensus-manual/bookBucket.md

 ----

-Orientation -
+Orientation: facing east (or any other direction)
 Collaboration - Identify ways in which you might go North.
 Coordination - What is North?
 Do you want to go North?
 Decide the way.
+	Coordinate: order together
 Cooperation - Work together to implement the decision.
-Orientation: facing east (or any other direction)
-Coordinate: order
 	Cooperate: work together
 Organize: construct/establish (from organ)

  ---> Coordination ----